 I picked up the Tarva Dresser- larger than his last one which is nice- and ready for whatever I wanted to do to it!

 I decided I wanted some white accents- so I got to work painting the legs and base Annie Sloan Pure White and as usual couldn’t leave well enough alone- so I decided to paint stripes down the center.
-I used my 3M tape and very un-scientifically taped it out! (meaning I hate measuring and really just eyeballed it) I used my taping stripes trick and after I got the tape in place, I first lightly painted over the tape lines with the grey color so that the white would then not bleed through- works every time!
+I used my 3M tape (affiliate) and very un-scientifically taped it out! (meaning I hate measuring and really just eyeballed it) I used my taping stripes trick and after I got the tape in place, I first lightly painted over the tape lines with the grey color so that the white would not bleed through- works every time!

 After my stripes were done I went on a hardware hunt!
 I didn’t care for the wood knobs that came with it and was going for a preppy collegiate kind of look so I wanted to find some gold pulls.
 Home Depot and Martha Stewart always pull through (see what I did there?).